-The elements of art and design are line, shape, form, space, value, color, and texture.
-These are the tools of visual artists.
+You also have elements of art and design.
+These are line, shape, form, space, value, color, and texture.
+These are the tools visual artists use to construct their images.
+They are building blocks for any visual art form, including photography.

 Photographers can create an image based on art theory by applying the seven principles of art and design.
 Let’s take a closer look at each principle.